Danysolism/Computer-Vision/README.md

 ## Optical Flow
 Implementation of Harris Corner Detector and Lucas-Kanade Algorithm
 ## Image Alignment and image stitching
-Implementation of image alignment using RANSAC algorithm and an implementation of image stitching from scratch
+Implementation of image alignment using RANSAC algorithm and an implementation of image stitching from scratch.
+Requires vlfeat-0.9.20

 By [Sofia Herrero](https://github.com/SofiaHerrero) and [Daniela Solis](https://github.com/Danysolism)